Input & focus

 A focus scope temporarily restricts d-pad traversal and CIRCLE press to one subtree — exactly what a dialog or a menu wants so the background can't be navigated.
 The declarative FocusScope component (and Modal, which is built on it) is the usual way in; the imperative primitive underneath is pushFocusScope.

-import { pushFocusScope } from "@pocketjs/core/input";
+import { pushFocusScope } from "@pocketjs/framework/input";

-import { onCleanup } from "@pocketjs/core/reactivity";
+import { onCleanup } from "solid-js";

 // `panel` is a NodeMirror captured from a ref.